-User Action Look for other NIM error messages that may accompany this error and which may provide more information about the problem.
-Verify that the resource specified is NFS-exportable to the client.
+User Action Look for other NIM error messages that may accompany this error and which may provide more

 Explanation Invalid input file.
 The file either cannot be read, is empty, or contains no valid entries.

 User Action Verify that the file specified in the error message is the correct file for the operation.